HKH515/VLN56/README.md

 | search        | searches the database                      | Ascending/Descending by any field (except Description field, does not apply there) |
 | help          | displays all commands                      | Does not apply                                                                     |

-please keep in mind that the program sorts it's data case sensitively. i.e. given the data set Bob, jack, Susan, susan; it will be sorted Bob, Susan, jack, susan or susan, jack, Susan, Bob.
+Please keep in mind that the program sorts it's data case sensitively. i.e. given the data set Bob, jack, Susan, susan; it will be sorted Bob, Susan, jack, susan or susan, jack, Susan, Bob.

 Even though the list is sorted by something other than Name, it will still be ordered alphabetically internally.

-Commands are case sensitive, for example: ADD, Add and aDD do not work, only add.
-In other words only lower case commands work.

-The user is not able to write digits or special characters (like the icelandic letters þ, í, æ) in the name of the person.
+Commands are not case sensitive unless they are used with parameters.
+For example ADD Jack Sparrow does not work, but ADD works.

 ##Syntax
 Throughout this section a COLUMN_ID will be referenced.
-Here is an example:

-How the columns are set up
+To better understand what COLUMN_ID is, please refer to the table below:

 |   ID     |   Data      |
 | -------- | ----------- |